confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 * Header columns can be used with the Java client, migrations tool and the CLI

 ## LOEs and Delivery Milestones

+Development of the feature will be done behind a feature flag, `ksql.headers.enabled`.
+When the flag is off, creating new streams and tables with headers will be disabled, but sources with headers will continue to work as usual.

 * Create feature flag
 * Add `HEADERS` to the ksqlDB syntax
 * Add header columns to the `LogicalSchema`